timmywil/timmywil.com/content/blog/Automate-React-Native-Deployment-Part-2/index.md

 </small>

 <small><strong>2</strong>:
-This is measured by adding the `yarn` command time to the measured times in Circle CI and is an approximated average.
+This time is measured by adding the `yarn` command time to the measured times in Circle CI and subtracting the time it takes for Apple to process the build, which can vary.
 I sometimes get deployments that take 6 minutes and sometimes 10 minutes, mostly depending on whether dependencies have changed.
 By the way, the most impactful change I've made to keep deployments fast is committing `Pods` to source control.
 I know it feels wrong at first, but the [cocoapods creators recommend it](https://guides.cocoapods.org/using/using-cocoapods.html#should-i-check-the-pods-directory-into-source-control) and it makes things simple.
 Trust me, it cut my iOS build times in half.
 </small>

 </details>